SoeRatch/disqueue/README.md

 - If a job fails (e.g., the payload contains `"fail": true`), the system retries it.
 - Retries are capped at a configurable `max_retries` (default: 3).
-- You can choose between two retry strategies:
+- Two retry strategies are supported:
   - **fixed**: Retry after a constant delay (e.g., 1 second).
   - **exponential**: Retry after increasing delays (e.g., 1s → 2s → 4s → 8s).
 - The strategy and delays are configured in the `.env` file.
-- Once retries are exhausted, the job is moved to the **Dead-letter Queue** (`job:dlq`).
+- Once retries are exhausted, the job is moved to the **Dead-letter Queue**.

 ---